Launching a Shopify Plus Enterprise Website in Weeks

 Thinking about what comes out-of-the-box in selected technologies is also important to consider.
 Platforms like Shopify Plus include a lot of great features that can be leveraged to produce an effective commerce experience.

 Shopify’s store editor is easy to use, so that businesses can focus on user experience (UX) and not worry too much about the backend.
 Powered by Shopify Payments, features like Shop Pay and dynamic checkout allow for accelerated checkout experiences and can lead to an 18 percent increase in conversion rates when enabled.

 Tools like Launchpad and Shopify Flow lead to reduced resource time and quicker builds, product launches, and things like flash sales.
 Shopify Plus has also considered B2B businesses and has built-in features to support custom price lists and percentage-based or volume-based discounts with simple purchase orders and invoicing.

 Lastly, limiting third-party vendors and selecting vendors that integrate seamlessly is crucial to accelerating time to market.
 Shopify Plus has done a lot of work over the past couple of years to strategically limit apps and third-party solutions within the Shopify App Store.

-All eCommerce solutions, big and small require a Discover & Conceive phase with Bounteous.
-It’s important for us to understand your business goals and ensure that objectives within an eCommerce solution align with those goals.
+All commerce solutions, big and small require a Discover & Conceive phase with Bounteous.
+It’s important for us to understand your business goals and ensure that objectives within a commerce solution align with those goals.